 A flurry of Justice Department lawsuits as Trump prepares to assume the presidency.

 It’s been happening all over the country for years: Muslims immigrants of different nationalities banding together to build mosques to celebrate their faith.
-And predictably, perhaps, there’s been a fierce backlash from some native-born Americans against the new construction surge.
+And predictably, perhaps, there’s been a fierce backlash from some native-born Americans who are against the new construction surge.

 But in the waning days of the Obama administration, Muslim mosque-builders have found a powerful new friend: the White House.
 With barely a week to go before the inauguration of a new president who has promised a tough crackdown on Muslim immigrants, the Obama Justice department has begun filing lawsuits against local governments that have denied the mosque building permits, arguing that their actions violate the 14th amendment and the Religious Land Use and Institutionalized Persons Act, which specifically protects religious worship construction from racial discrimination.